skreinberg/war/README.md

 #### Nice to Add

-- Add migrations -- it is hard to run tests in Github Actions without these
+- Add migrations -- it is hard to run tests in Github Actions without these.
 - Add more tests.
 There are a decent number of tests but this can be improved.
-Testing can be done by running `yarn run test` from the root directory
+Testing can be done by running `yarn run test` from the root directory.